ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 In my previous experience working with scientific and technological communities of practice, in collaboration with Sandro, I had used a tool called Social Network Analysis to understand the interaction of the members and plan strategies around the activities.
 This served me well and I was looking forward to applying it to the rOpenSci community

-In this blog post we present how we have used this tool to better understand and manage the rOpenSci community.
+In this blog post we present how we have used this tool with R, to better understand and manage the rOpenSci community.

 ## Community of practice and community manager